00cedke/WiiUHacking/README.md

 # How to add cheat code ?
 ![image1](https://i.imgur.com/OkdiZVG.png)
-You need libkernel for add function writeKernelMemory !
+You need to have libkernel for add function writeKernelMemory for get cheat on your game !

 # Credit
+Thanks cedkeChat01 for made project.
-Thanks for nt-games for devkitpro help.
+Thanks nt-games for devkitpro wiiu-pkgs help.